-- 1. Upon approval of your elective, enter the data, along with travel dates, into your schedule in OASIS.
-Upon completion of your elective, please ask your mentor to complete the required Student Performance Evaluation Form (page 9) and submit it to the Registrar's Office--with a copy to the Program Specialist so it can be filed in your Student Profile Record. - 2.
+- 1. Upon approval of your elective, enter the data, along with travel dates, into your schedule in OASIS. - 2.
 Student Poster Presentation You are required to prepare a poster to be shown at the Spring International Fellows Reception in May.
-Guidelines and a sample outline for the poster can be found on page 13.